Detox Your Body and Brain

 The flavours are gentle and even invigorating – depending on the type you use.
 If you grow herbs you can literally pick them, add boiling water, and when steeped – enjoy!
 You can also dry herbs for later use but remember this will concentrate the oils and make for a stronger flavour!

 Many herbal teas are now made with a ‘need’ in mind, detoxing, calming, energy-boosting, and so on.
+Don’t forget to use herbs from your garden!
+Lemon Balm is wonderful with sparkling water and ice on a hot day!

 The common ingredients of ‘detox’ teas are vast.
 They include plant roots or bulbs as well as leaves.